What are Ear Tubes?

 It is most common in children between the ages of four months and five years.
 While most cases go away on their own within a few days, some children may develop recurring ear infections that do not respond to treatment.

 We consider ear tubes surgery when a child has fluid in both ears for more than 3 months or has repeated ear infections.
 It may also be performed for patients with evidence of hearing loss or a speech delay, or for ear infections caused by structural damage to the ear.

 Your child’s doctor will decide whether or not to recommend surgery based on a thorough evaluation of each patient’s individual condition, age and overall health.
 The tubes are usually effective in preventing ear infection and the buildup of pressure and fluid, but these conditions can return after the tubes are gone.

 Ear tube surgery, known as a myringotomy, involves a tiny incision in the eardrum.
-Any fluid in the ear is drained through the hole before the tube is inserted.
-The ear tube helps keep the hole open so that ongoing drainage can occur and the risk of ear infections will be significantly reduced.
+Your physician will drain any fluid in the ear through the hole before the inserting the tube.
+The ear tube helps keep the hole open so that ongoing drainage can occur, reducing the risk of ear infections.
 This surgery is performed as an outpatient procedure under general anesthesia and only takes 10-15 minutes.